On Dynamic Graph Algorithms with Predictions: Fully Dynamic Algorithms with Predicted Deletion Times

 We get a similar reduction in the predicted deletion setting using the following adaptation: when the update (deletion) of the $i$-th element $e$ arrives $\eta:=\eta_i$ positions \textit{earlier} than predicted, we rewind the computation over all the sequence of elements in these $\eta$ positions until we get to the correct position of this element in time $O(\eta \Gamma)$ and then re-insert the $\eta-1$ deleted elements and update the lists as we would with any other insertion.
 In other words, we can simply maintain the state of the algorithm of \cite{PR2023} by performing $O(\eta)$ rewind operations and $O(\eta)$ re-insert operations, each of which takes $O(\eta \Gamma )$ time.

-Note that if an element $e$ arrives later than predicted in the sequence, we simply ignore the deletion $e$ at the predicted arrival time.
-This will result in the next elements in the sequence being shifted earlier, and the cost will be incurred to the next elements in the sequence.
+Note that if an element $e$ arrives later than predicted in the sequence, we simply ignore the deletion $e$ at the predicted arrival time and process it the actual arrival time.
+This will result in the next elements in the sequence being shifted earlier, and the cost will be incurred to the next elements in the sequence, so that when the element arrives the ordering is corrected by those earlier elements.
 We can then run the algorithm of \cite{PR2023}, and note that the following invariants proven in \cite{PR2023} remain unchanged.

 For any time $t \in [T]$, let $\kappa(t)$ denote the largest integer such that $t$ is a multiple of $2^{\kappa(t)}$, let $E_t$ be the set of elements after the $t$-th update and let $E_{t,r}$ be the set of $r$ elements that are deleted first (if there are less than $r$ elements, we set $E_{t,r}=E_t$).
 Their algorithm maintains the following invariants: \begin{lemma}[\cite{PR2023}] After $t$ updates the algorithm maintains: \begin{itemize} \item For each $j= 0, \ldots, \kappa(t)$ we have $E_{t,2^{j+1}} \subseteq B_0 \cup \cdots \cup B_j$; \item $|B_0 \cup \cdots \cup B_{\kappa(t)+1}| \leqslant O(2^{\kappa(t)})$. \end{itemize} \end{lemma}